lineinthesand/yamaha_musiccast_scrobbler/README.md

 ## Install
 You must have node.js installed: https://nodejs.org
-I tested it on my local Linux box and on Synology NAS.
+I tested it on my local Linux box and on a Synology NAS.
 For the Synology NAS, there is a Node.js package available in the Package Center, I tested it with Node.js v12.

-Please note - application doesn't work properly under Windows.
+Please note – the application doesn't work properly under Windows.

-Before you start you need a Last.Fm api key and secret – get it here: https://www.last.fm/api/account/create Key and secret must be placed into file ``secret.json``:
+Before you start you need a Last.Fm api key and secret – get it here: https://www.last.fm/api/account/create

+Key and secret must be placed into the file ``secret.json``, along with your last.fm username and password:

 ````
 {